-Grief and Loss Counselling Sydney and Central Coast
+Grief and Loss Counselling Central Coast, Sydney North and Online

 Grief and loss go closely hand in hand.
 When you lose someone close through death or the end of a friendship it is common to go through a period of mourning or grief.
 The loss of a pet can send you into a state of grief also.
 The same goes for an important object that held special meaning or significance - such as an irreplaceable heirloom or photograph.
 Learning that you have a terminal illness may also bring on a grieving process of the life that will soon be over.